 When you were on leave, we developed rolls of your film and I saw all those smiling girls in the school you've been helping to support.
 I wish I could speak Dari and I didn't have asthma and I could come to Afghanistan and teach in your girls' school.
 I would teach math, just the same as I do here, teach them to make cranes from square sheets of paper, how to make garlands of them to hang in the classroom.
-We might have to discomforts the same and dislocations disappointments, but at least we would be sharing them together.
+We might have to the discomforts and dislocations share same a n d disappointments, but at least we would be sharing them together.
 At least that way, I'd be making a difference.
 Not like teaching to a test my kids will fail because they've got bigger problems, like grandparents on dialysis and electricity getting turned off and their unemployed parents and the revolving door of principals at the school.